scottyphillips/echonetlite_homeassistant/README.md

      * Require Wi-SUN <-> Ethernet/Wifi bridge
           * [nao-pon/python-echonet-lite](https://github.com/nao-pon/python-echonet-lite)
           * etc.

+* Noritz bathtub and floor heating system
+     * Yes a smart bathtub and smart floor heating.
+Japan is surely utopia for tech nerds like me.

 ## Installation - Enable ECHONET protocol
 This Custom Component was originally designed for the Mitsubishi MAC-568IF-E WiFi Adaptor, a basic guide for enabling ECHONETlite is provided below.